anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_7.md

 ## Objective

-We are going to learn generate tables with summary statistics.
+We are going to learn how to generate tables with summary statistics.
 We will use 2 different datasets.
 We will use 3 different datasets we have been using in our lab sessions.

 ## Table with summary statistics